martinmuzak/OfficeDocs-SkypeForBusiness/Teams/rooms/get-peripheral-information.md

 1. The script prompts will guide you through the process:

-   - Wait for the script to detect and gather information about the connected devices.
+   - Wait for the script to detect and gather information about internal peripherals.
+The waiting period is essential for the script to make sure it establishes a baseline between internal and externally connected peripherals.

-   - Connect the external devices when prompted.
+   - Connect the external peripherals when prompted.

-   - Enter the required details such as User Principal Name (UPN), Display Name, and Grouping ID for data collection when prompted.
+   - Enter the required details for data collection when prompted.
+At minimum, a product ID, vendor ID, and serial number is required, but we highly suggest filling out the other fields - especially the Account field so as to properly associate the peripheral with the right room or desk account.

    - Provide the folder path where the PERIPHERALS.csv file will be saved when prompted.
    - The script will process the discovered peripheral data and export it to the specified file path.